benbourgeois/Recipe_milestone/README.md

 - Cooking utensils page - will allow the users to look through quailty cooking products they choose to purchase or not.
 - Favorites Button & Page - will allow users to pick and choose which recipe they want to keep in their favorites page.
 - Dedicated Cooking Utensils Page - A place for people looking for new utensils to use for a specific brand dedicated page.
+- Sharing Feature - will allow people to go to a separate page to the send the recipe to someone by email.

 ## Technologies Used

 - JQuery
+- MongoDB
 - Python
 - HTML5
 - CSS